roboskel/hpr/README.md

 #Installation Instructions:
-Download scripts in an existing ROS package
+Download this ROS package inside a catkin workspace.

-Download needed libraries:

-	sudo apt-get install python-scipy python-sklearn

-Tested on R.O.S.
-Hydro,

-Ubuntu 12.04,

-Python v.
-2.7.3,

-Scipy v.
-0.9.0,

-Sklearn v.
-0.10,

-#Requirements:

-Laser scanner F.O.V : +- 45 deg.,

-Intensity publishing enabled(not used yet)
+#Working with the below library versions:

+scikit-image==0.12.3
+scikit-learn==0.15.1
+scipy==0.13.3
+numpy==1.10.1
+matplotlib==1.3.1

+It is really important to install the indicated versions of the libraries because older versions are much slower. (pip recommended)

 RECOMMENDATIONS:

-	1) Run the Sample Run first.
-It will help you understand what each .py does.
-	2) Use same timewindow, and wall set time for each training set, and use the same values when evaluating.
+	Use same timewindow, and wall set time for each training set, and use the same values when evaluating.

+#Running out-of-the-box
+	roslaunch human_pattern_recognition hpr.launch
+	The script is now waiting for laser scans to be published in the topic /scan.
+If you want to change the parameters of the script, just edit hpr.launch, or create your own .launch file.

 # Human-Pattern-Recognition
 Real time recongition of humans through laser scans

-#Sample Run
-	1)Record bag file with laser scans (.bag files are provided in video folder)

-	2)Open a terminal and run
-		roscore

-	3)On another terminal run
-		cd
-	  to the directory of the scripts

-	4)Convert a .bag file to .mat format by running python bag2mat.py video/video2.bag video/video2.mat scan 79

-	4.1)Convert as many as you want by changing the number of the video .bag file

-	5)Manually annotate the data by running
-		python annotate.py 40 10 video/video2.mat

-	5.1)Annotate as many as you want by changing the number of the video .mat file

-	6)Create a classifier, and P.C.A. object by running python merge_train.py video/

-	7)Test online with the previously created classifier by running python hpr.py video/Gaussian_NB_classifier_merged.p video/PCA_object.p scan 40 10 0

-	8)On another terminal run
-		cd
-	  to the directory of the scripts.

-	9)Run
-		rosbag play video/video10.bag
-	  so that the script in the previous step is triggered.

 #Python files explained
 #----------------------